 - The University of Glasgow has been delivering world-class engineering education and research since 1840.
-Electronic and Electrical Engineering at Glasgow is consistently highly ranked recently achieving 1st in Scotland and 5th in the UK (Complete University Guide 2019).
+Electronic & Electrical Engineering at Glasgow is ranked 2nd in Scotland (Complete University Guide 2023).

 - The University of Glasgow is a recognised pioneer in many of the most exciting aspects of nanotechnology, with an international reputation in micro and nanofabrication for applications including nanoelectronics, optoelectronics and bioelectronics.